“Never interrupt your enemy when he is making a mistake.”

 So, let’s get into the game theory of this pricing game.
 This is where things can get a bit circular in logic.
 If Wild Goose follows through on their promotion, then Butler should logically react with a promotion to reduce the loss in market share and reduce its profit loss from $1 million to $.5 million, which would also lead Wild Goose to lose $.5 million.
 Both, Wild Goose and Butler should be thinking through the potential competitive reactions and payoffs to promotions.
 And, if they were thinking through this game theory, they would both conclude the best mutual thing to do is to both not promote.

 Yet, unfortunately, it is rarely the case that two companies would not promote.
 In fact, if one of them doesn’t promote, the other is highly incentivized to promote to get the gain of $2 million.
-And, if one of them does promote, then the other is forced to also promote to minimize loses.
+And, if one of them does promote, then the other is forced to also promote to minimize losses.
 And, this dilemma, where the mutually beneficial decision for both parties is to not promote, though their incentive is to promote, in both the situation that the other party promotes or doesn’t promote is called the prisoner’s dilemma.
 And, the likely decision that both parties will promote is called the Nash Equilibrium, created by John Nash.
 As you can see given this supposedly simple example, game theory can get pretty circular and confusing in its logic.
 And, if you are lost, no worries, let’s move on to the implications of game theory.

 While the theory and math of game theory can be difficult to understand, the implications aren’t.
 Here are the best insights and practices of real-life competitive game theory.